 Who should perform Satyanarayana Pooja?

-- A person beginning a new venture in life like a business or a family should perform the Satyanarayana Pooja to receive Lord Vishnu’s blessings.
+- A person beginning a new venture in life or a new business should perform the Satyanarayana Pooja to receive Lord Vishnu’s blessings.
 As a result, the Pooja is extremely popular during marriages, Gruha-Pravesh and at the beginning of higher studies.

-- Satyanarayana Pooja is also performed when someone in the family is in ill-health.
+- This Pooja is also performed when someone in the family is in ill-health.

 Satyanarayana Pooja Benefits

 - It is believed that by performing the ritual, one achieves peace and prosperity in his or her life.
 The devotee is blessed with general happiness and family bliss.

 - The Satyanarayana Pooja also clears negativity surrounding oneself and grants optimism and a positive approach towards life in general.

 - The Pooja is also believed to bless the devotee with good health.